 - The City of Hopewell routinely withholds certain records from release as permitted or required by FOIA or other laws.
 Exemptions or exclusions in law that permit or require public records to be withheld from the release include those set forth in Virginia Code sections 2.2-3705.1 to 2.2-3706, such as:

 - Records relating to the negotiation and award of a contract

 - Records that would hinder an ongoing criminal investigation

 - There are also Constitutional Offices within the City of Hopewell, which have FOIA Officers who provide information relative to their respective offices.

-- A public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records.
+- A public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records and shall make all reasonable efforts to supply the requested records at the lowest possible cost.
 No public body shall impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.
 Any duplicating fee charged by a public body shall not exceed the actual cost of duplication.
-All charges for the supplying of requested records shall be estimated in advance at the request of the citizen as set forth in subsection (F) of Section 2.2-3704 of the Code of Virginia.
+Prior to conducting a search for records, the public body shall notify the requester in writing that the public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for requested records and inquire of the requester whether he would like to request a cost estimate in advance of the supplying of the requested records as set forth in subsection F of § 2.2-3704 of the Code of Virginia.